paultopia/math4ls/probability.md

 But how do we calculate the intersection of probabilities?
 The intersection is also known as the joint probability of events A and B. To remind you, that just means the probability that both are true at the same time.

-If A and B are independent, that's just the product of the probabilities of each.
+If A and B are independent, the intersection is just the product of the probabilities of each.
 This is the **multiplication rule**:

 $P(A \cap B) = P(A)P(B)$

+#### An immediate application

 The notion of joint probability reveals a potential puzzle in the law.
 Suppose a trial finishes in a case that hinges on two independent factual issues.
 For example, suppose we have a toxic tort case.
 Defendant denies that the chemical produced by its plant was in the water supply, but also denies that the chemical could, as a matter of biology, have caused the ill effects plaintiff suffered.
 Plaintiff needs to prove both of those things in order to win, but the probability of one being true is not affected by the probability of the other being true (whether the chemical is poisonous doesn't affect whether it was in the water supply, and vice versa).